 African pygmy hedgehogs are gaining popularity as a pet in the UK, helped by their petite size and general cuteness.
 They are, however, delicate little animals, and require time and effort to take care of them properly.

-To view our range of Pygmy hedgehog cages, just click on the button below, or read on for some useful information and tips on providing a suitable home environment.
+To view our range of Pygmy hedgehog homes, just click on the button below, or read on for some useful information and tips on providing a suitable home environment.

 Minimum Cage Size for African Pygmy Hedgehogs

-Our 120cm x 60cm African Pygmy Hedgehog Cage with Perspex front provides 8 square feet of space.
+Our 120 cm x 60 cm African Pygmy Hedgehog Cage with Perspex front provides 8 square feet of space.
 The Perspex front helps retain heat and keep your hedgehog warm (see Temperature below), and it also provides an enhanced view of your pet.
-It will also prevent your hedgehog from climbing a mesh front, and potentially hurting themselves.

 There are many heating options, but our advice would be to use the following equipment when using one of our Perspex-fronted Pet Homes.